hashicorp/terraform-website/content/source/docs/enterprise-beta/api/workspaces.html.md

 ### Parameters

+- `:organization` (`string: <required>`) - Specififes the username or organizaiton name under which to create the workspace.
+The organization must already exist in the system, and the user must have permissions to create new workspaces.
+This is specified in the URL path.
-- `name` (string: \<required\>) - Specifies the name of the workspace.
+- `name` (`string: <required>`) - Specifies the name of the workspace.
 This must be a alphanumeric and `-`or `_`.
 This will be used as an identifier and must be unique in the organization.
-- `environment`(string: "default") - Specifies the environment attribute on the workspace.
-- `organization` (string: \<required\>) - Specififes the username or organizaiton name under which to create the workspace.
-The organization must already exist in the system, and the user must have permissions to create new workspaces.
-This is specified in the URL path.

 ### Sample Payload